tofuuudon/typewriter-auto-scroll/README.md

 ## Release Notes

-### 1.0
+### 1.0 Initial release

-Initial release.
 Just a basic function at the moment.
 There are a few things on the road-map but don't expect any new updates yet.